irfanroscoe/sales-data-warehouse-advanced-analytics-project/README.md

-# Sales Analytics Data Modelling & EDA Project
+# Sales Data Warehouse & Advanced Analytics Project

 This project builds a clean, analysis-ready dimensional model for a retail sales environment.
 Using customer, product, and sales datasets, the project produces a structured **star schema** suitable for BI dashboards, reporting, and downstream analytics.